Color Ramp Widget

 Color Ramps specify a color gradient based on color stops.
 Each stop has a position and a color.
 The gradient is then calculated as the interpolation between these stops using the chosen interpolation method.

 - Add (Hinzufügen)

-Deletes the selected color stop from the list.
+Deletes the selected color stop.